 Diversion is an alternative justice process offered by a prosecutor to a defendant instead of the traditional criminal court process.

 Diversion is optional.
 A defendant is never required to complete to diversion in Vermont.
 A defendant may choose to fight his or her case in the traditional criminal justice system instead of completing diversion.
+You can read about diversion in Vermont on the Vermont Court Diversion website.

 What are the benefits of Diversion?